 - The primitive and painstaking process is said to protect wood against rain, rot, and insects for 80 years.
 It also gives the exteriors a reptilian texture that’s as striking as it is practical.

 Traditional methods of YakiSugi

 Japanese teahouses in trees by Terunobu Fujimori Video

-Beetle’s House – Terunobu Fujimori, Tokyo, Japan from Victoria and Albert Museum
+Beetle’s House – Terunobu Fujimori, Tokyo, Japan from the Victoria and Albert Museum

 About Terunobu Fujimori

 Born in 1946 in Nagano, Terunobu Fujimori is a leading historian of modern Japanese architecture.
 He completed his Doctorate of Architecture at the University of Tokyo in 1978.
 In 1991, Fujimori completed his first architectural work, the Jinchokan Moriya Historical Museum in Nagano Prefecture.
-Since then, he has created a number of original buildings offering continual surprises to the world of architecture.
+Since then, he has created several original buildings offering continual surprises to the world of architecture.

-His work is often characterised by humour, experimentation, the use of natural materials and a break from traditional techniques.
+His work is often characterized by humor, experimentation, the use of natural materials, and a break from traditional techniques.
 He gained widespread acclaim when he represented Japan at the 2006 Venice Architecture Biennale.
-He is currently an Associate Professor at the Institute of Industrial Science, Japan, and develops projects through the Fujimori Lab at the University of Tokyo.
+He is currently an Associate Professor at the Institute of Industrial Science, Japan, and he develops projects through the Fujimori Lab at the University of Tokyo.